Bernard van Orley: Later life

 Van Orley became a member of the Brotherhood of St. Sebastian in the church of St. Gaugericus.
 More than half of the members of this brotherhood were weavers by profession.

 In his later years (1521–1530) he made the twelve small cartoons (also called by their French name petits patrons), perhaps with the help of Jan Geethels, for his best-known tapestry series, The Hunts of Maximilian (Louvre, Paris).
 Each of the twelve tapestries represented a different month of the year.
 They were commissioned by emperor Charles V or someone at the imperial court.
 It took two years and sixty weavers to realize them.
 These hunts took place in the vicinity of Brussels or in the Sonian Forest.
 In the cartoons the rigidity of the composition makes way to a greater dynamism.
 He displayed his talent for depicting large-scale scenes of imaginary hunts within a realistic, picturesque, and minutely detailed landscape.
 For this project, van Orley sought the help of specialists in hunting and consulted the Livre de Chasse (Hunting Manual) by Gaston Phoebus.
 With those cartoons he, and also Johannes Stradanus, set an example for their followers by opening up new paths in Italianism with their classic breadth and ease in transforming the rendering of landscapes, successfully integrating it into Netherlandish traditional modes.
 This dynamism would reach its peak in the Baroque style and the work of Peter Paul Rubens.
-The iconography of hunting parties would be greatly imitated by the tapestry workshops of the Leyniers family - especially Everaert Leyniers (1597–1680) - the leading dyers and weavers in Brussels for over four hundred years.
+The iconography of hunting parties would be greatly imitated by the tapestry workshops of the Leyniers family – especially Everaert Leyniers (1597–1680) – the leading dyers and weavers in Brussels for over four hundred years.

-Another famous set of tapestries was commissioned by Henry III of Nassau-Breda at about 1528–1530.
+Another set of tapestries were commissioned by Henry III of Nassau-Breda at about 1528–1530.
 They were to glorify the ancestors of the House of Nassau.
 The tapestries were lost in a fire in 1760, but the cartoons still exist and are in the collection of the Metropolitan Museum (New York).
 These tapestries were among the first to unite equestrian portraiture with more informal group portraiture.

 The Battle of Pavia is another set of seven tapestries on display in the Museo di Capodimonte (Naples, Italy), while the seven small cartoons are owned by the Louvre, Paris.
 In these tapestries, Bernard van Orley created a detailed historical authenticity on a grand scale, with life-size figures within imagined surroundings.

 The tapestry Hercules carrying the Heavenly Spheres was commissioned by king John II of Portugal in 1530 and can be seen in the Royal Palace of Madrid.
 The armillary was a symbol of the king of Portugal.